Conference "Art History and Socialism(s) after World War II: The 1940s until the 1960s". Photo: Kristina Jõekalda

 See in the Estonian Research Information System

 The research group organized the conference Art History and Socialism(s) after World War II: The 1940s until the 1960s (27th–29th Oct.
 2016, Tallinn).
-Follow-up conferences in the same series are held in 2017 in Leipzig and in 2020 in Berlin.
+Follow-up conferences in the same series were held in late 2017 in Leipzig and in early 2020 in Berlin.

-The research group initiated a seminar series (Kunsti)ajalooloome. Ümberkirjutamise küsimusi, comprising three meetings: prof. Marek Tamm (January 2016), prof. Tiina-Ann Kirss (March 2017) and Dr. Epp Annus (May 2018).
+The research group initiated a seminar series (Kunsti)ajalooloome. Ümberkirjutamise küsimusi [Questions of constructing and rewriting (art) history], comprising three meetings: Prof. Marek Tamm (January 2016), Prof. Tiina-Ann Kirss (March 2017) and Dr. Epp Annus (May 2018).

-The work of the research group culminates with the edited collection A Socialist Realist History?
+The work of the research group culminated with the edited collection A Socialist Realist History?
 Writing Art History in the Post-War Decades.
 Eds.
 Krista Kodres, Kristina Jõekalda, Michaela Marek.
 (Das östliche Europa.
 Kunst- und Kulturgeschichte 9.)
 Köln, Weimar, Wien: Böhlau, 2019.
+The book received the Estonian Academy of Arts academic publication award in late 2019.
+Reviews published in the Journal of Art Historiography, sehepunkte, Histara.
+Les comptes rendus and Sirp.